ericewang/ericewang.github.io/_posts/2017-12-17-tooling-tips-and-tricks.md

 }
 ```

 To summarize, `open-pr` opens your default browser with a url for creating a PR (in this case: `https://github.com/$COMPANY/$REPO/compare/master...ericwang-db:fooBranch`), so all you need to do is write the PR description and submit to create your PR!
-Fortunately, GitHub's URL is always fixed for PR creation, which makes this function straightforward and easy.
+Fortunately, GitHub's URL for PR creation is static, which makes this function straightforward and easy.
 Note: the example I showed is for creating a PR against an upstream git repo; If you create PRs against your own fork, you have to make sure the "upstream" git remote is not defined.

 Personally, my workflows involve creating many concurrent PRs, and I typically create 5-10 PRs a week against just our work's monorepo.
 I'd estimate my per-shortcut savings to be ~10 seconds, so annually, I'm getting back 65 min.
-To be honest, that's pretty small in the grand scheme of things, but it only took a few minutes to figure out how to incorporate this (thanks to Andrew!), and I find mindless pauses waiting for spinners/pages loading pretty disruptive to mental flow.
+Overall, that's still pretty small in the grand scheme of things, but it only takes a few minutes to incorporate this (thanks to Andrew!), and it minimizes disruptions to mental flow from waiting for spinners/Github push notifications to appear.

 My terminal workflow now looks like this: